-The group sustainability statement is prepared in accordance with Section 289d HGB using a framework; from the 2024 reporting period, we will be guided by the European Sustainability Reporting Standards (ESRS) in accordance with the Delegated Regulation of the European Commission of 31 July 2023 supplementing Directive 2013 / 34 / EU of the European Parliament and of the Council on sustainability reporting.
+The group sustainability statement is prepared in accordance with Section 289d HGB using a framework; from the 2024 reporting period, we will be guided by the European Sustainability Reporting Standards (ESRS) in accordance with the Delegated Regulation of the European Commission of 31 July 2023 supplementing Directive 2013/34/EU of the European Parliament and of the Council on sustainability reporting.
 The positioning in the management report in accordance with ESRS 1.110 was not applied.
-Moreover, when determining the characteristics of the company's employees (S1-6) and when determining the distribution of the employees by age groups (S1-9), we included members of the Executive Board, Executive Vice Presidents and managing directors although members of the Executive Board, Executive Vice Presidents and managing directors were not regarded as employees when determining the key remuneration metrics (S1-16).
+Moreover, when determining the characteristics of the company's employees (S1-6) and when determining the distribution of the Executive Vice Presidents and managing directors although members of the Executive Board, Executive Vice Presidents and managing directors were not regarded as employees when determining the key remuneration metrics (S1-16).